jxbadam/ns8-tech-assessment/README.md

 }
 ```
 will produce a user event with the type "LOGIN".
-The {id} would be the id of a previously created user
+The {id} would be the id of a previously created user.

 ___
 An HTTP GET to `/users/events` will always return a json array of event data.
 The event data returned should at least have the following elements